jongio/memealyzer/README.md

 1. Install Pre-reqs and Code Setup above.
 1. `az login` and `az account set -s {SUBSCRIPTION_NAME}`
 1. Set Config:
-   1. Open `.env` and change BASENAME to something unique.
+   1. Open `.env.prod` and change BASENAME to something unique.
 1. Provision Azure Resources:
    1. CD to `iac\bicep`
-   1. Run `./deploy.sh dev cloud`
+   1. Run `./deploy.sh prod cloud`
 1. Deploy Application:
    1. CD to `pac\net\tye`
-   1. Run `./deploy.sh dev cloud`
+   1. Run `./deploy.sh prod cloud`
 1. Click on the IP ADDRESS that is outputted to the console to load Memealyzer.
 1. Click + (single) or &#8734; (stream) buttons to analyze memes.